jroussea/FAUNE/README.md

-# FLORE: Functional and structuraL annOtation of pRotEins
+# FAUNE: Functional And strUcturaL aNntation of protEins

 ## Description